Windows 10 Desktop Disappeared. How to Fix It?

 To use this tool, you must have created restore points.
 With a created restore point, System Restore will bring your system back to the previous working state, without affecting your files and data.

 This solution is a last resort - try it only if nothing else solves the problem.
 If you have any system restore points created before you started experiencing issues with the missing desktop (or its icons), you might be able to fix the problem by performing a System Restore.

 To restore your system, launch Run.
 To start it, press the Windows Key + R and type "rstrui.exe".
 In the Run dialog box, press Enter or click "OK".

 In the System Restore window, click "Next".

 Confirm your restore point.
-Your computer will be restored to the state prior to the event detailed in the "Description" field.
-If you are happy with your choice, click "Finish" and the system restore process will begin.
+Your computer will be restored to the state before the event detailed in the "Description" field.
+If you are happy with your choice, click "Finish" and begin the system restore process.

 We hope that the solutions above returned your desktop and icons.
-If there is another workaround that solves the missing desktop problem and we have not mentioned it, do not hesitate to leave a comment in our comments section below.
+If another workaround solves the missing desktop problem and we have not mentioned it, do not hesitate to leave a comment in our comments section below.